History of Grand Canyon University in Timeline

 November 1, 2024: Announcement of Move to Mountain West Conference

-On November 1, 2024, following Gonzaga's departure from the WCC, Grand Canyon University declined its invitation to the conference and announced a move to the Mountain West Conference for no later than 2026.
+On November 1, 2024, Grand Canyon University declined its invitation to the West Coast Conference and announced a move to the Mountain West Conference for no later than 2026.

-November 2024: Appeals Court Overturns Ruling on Nonprofit Status
+November 2024: Court Overturns Denial of Nonprofit Status

 In November 2024, the United States Court of Appeals for the Ninth Circuit overturned the district judge's decision and ruled that the U.S. Department of Education erred in denying Grand Canyon University nonprofit status.

-In 2024, Washington Monthly ranked Grand Canyon University 193rd among 438 national universities in the U.S. based on Grand Canyon's contribution to the public good, as measured by social mobility, research, and promoting public service.
+In 2024, Washington Monthly ranked Grand Canyon University 193rd among 438 national universities in the U.S. for contribution to the public good, including social mobility, research, and promoting public service.

 May 2025: Department of Education Rescinds Fine

-In May 2025, the Department of Education rescinded the $37.7 million fine against Grand Canyon University without prejudice and with no findings against GCU or its employees.
+In May 2025, the Department of Education rescinded the $37.7 million fine it had imposed on Grand Canyon University, following an executive order.

 July 8, 2025: Joins Mountain West Conference

-Grand Canyon University officially joined the Mountain West Conference on July 8, 2025.
+Grand Canyon University joined the Mountain West Conference on July 8, 2025.

-In July 2025, Grand Canyon University was initially planning on moving to the West Coast Conference for its primary conference affiliation.
+In July 2025, Grand Canyon University was set to move to the West Coast Conference for its primary conference affiliation.

 August 2025: FTC Drops Lawsuit Against GCU

-In August 2025, the FTC dropped the lawsuit against Grand Canyon University after a unanimous 3-0 vote.
+In August 2025, the Federal Trade Commission (FTC) dropped its lawsuit against Grand Canyon University after a unanimous 3-0 vote.

-Grand Canyon University will primarily be a member of the Mountain West Conference, joining for the 2025–26 academic year.
+Grand Canyon University is primarily a member of the Mountain West Conference, joining for the 2025–26 academic year.

 In 2025, U.S. News & World Report ranked GCU No.392-434 out of 436 "National Universities".

-Grand Canyon University planned move to the Mountain West Conference for no later than 2026.
+By 2026, Grand Canyon University would move to the Mountain West Conference.